geromath/ToDoMe/README.md

 Create a topic branch from where you want to base your work.
 This is usually the master branch.
 Please avoid working directly on the master branch.

+Type "git checkout -b newbranchname" to create new branch.

 Make commits of logical units.
 Check for unnecessary whitespace with "git diff --check" before committing.